gofynd/fdk-client-kotlin/documentation/PLATFORM.md

 | id | string | A `id` is a unique identifier of a collection. |

-Adds items to a collection specified by its `id`.
-See `CollectionItemRequest` for the list of attributes needed to add items to an collection.
+Delete a collection by it's id.
+Returns an object that tells whether the collection was deleted successfully

 ---